 Usually, during a car accident, one driver is "at-fault."
-However, at times roads have not been properly maintained and may result in accidents.
+However, at times roads have not been adequately maintained and may result in accidents.
 A roadway that is slick with ice or snow may be very difficult to navigate, and where a crash results, an injured party may have a case against the city, municipality, or state of New Jersey.
 The government, however, enjoys broad immunities, and the Tort Claims Act can be very difficult to manage.
-Drivers are therefore well advised to speak with an attorney before pursuing a case against the government.
+Therefore, drivers are well-advised to speak with an attorney before pursuing a case against the government.

 What is the statute of limitations for suing the government for failing to plow?

-Normally, the statute of limitations for a car accident in New Jersey is two (2) years.
-However, the time limit is greatly reduced where the government is the one being sued.
+Usually, the statute of limitations for a car accident in New Jersey is two (2) years.
+However, the time limit is significantly reduced when the government is being sued.

-As alluded to previously, the government has broad immunities to protect public funds.
-As such, it is important to discuss these types of cases with an experienced personal injury attorney.
+The government has broad immunities to protect public funds, as alluded to previously.
 One such instance of the different rules applying to the government is the Tort Claims Act, which requires that a Notice of Claim be filed within 90 days when suing a municipality or government entity.
-Failure to properly file a Notice of Claim within 90 days, will in most cases bar an injured victim from pursuing a lawsuit against a municipality or government entity.
+Failure to properly file a Notice of Claim within 90 days will, in most cases, bar an injured victim from pursuing a lawsuit against a municipality or government entity.
+Therefore, it is essential to discuss these types of cases with an experienced personal injury attorney.